 Discussion

 The most common method of calculating Wr includes the stomach contents of fish.
-For our smallmouth bass data set, the differences among predictions of condition was less than 5 Wr units within a length category, though the differences between Wr and WrMAX were statistically significant in all length categories.
+For our smallmouth bass data set, the differences among predictions of condition were less than 5 Wr units within a length category, though the differences between Wr and WrMAX were statistically significant in all length categories.
 For walleye, the only statistically significant difference was between WrE and WrMAX in the Q-P length category.
-Though statistically significant differences are present in our data set, we do not believe that there are any biologically significant differences on a fisheries management level.
+Though statistically significant differences are present in our data set, we do not believe that there are any biologically significant differences that would affect fisheries management.

 Relative weight is a widely used tool to manage fish populations (Blackwell et al. 2000).
 Standard weight equations have been developed for over 60 species, many of which are targeted by anglers.
 Additionally, some Ws equations have also been developed for rare and nongame fishes (Bister et al. 2000; Richter, T. J. 2007; Rypel and Richter 2008; Ogle and Winfield 2009).
 Fisheries managers rely on condition factors in monitoring and managing fish populations and the results herein suggest that although stomach contents increase estimates of Wr, the increase is negligible.
 For example, though estimates of WrMAX were significantly larger than estimates of WrE in smallmouth bass, these differences were less than 5 Wr units, suggesting that even at maximum stomach capacity stomach contents of fishes would have little impact on management related decisions.